-2.2 Employees have the right to the national minimum wage (NMW).
+2.2 Employees have the right to a minimum wage.

-- Apprentices under the age of 19, or older than this but in the first year of their apprenticeship, must be paid at least £2.68 an hour.
+- Apprentices under the age of 19, or older than this but in the first year of their apprenticeship, must be paid at least £3.30 per hour.

 2.3 Employer’s National Insurance (NI) contributions are payable on employees’ pay and taxable benefits.